NLnetLabs/routinator/doc/manual/source/output-formats.rst

       timestamp, and a member *generatedTime* which provides the same time but in the standard ISO date format.

-      Please note that the output in ``jsonext`` format will be quite large.
+      Please note that because of this additional information, output in ``jsonext`` format will be quite large.

       .. code-block:: text